ui5-community/ui5-ecosystem-showcase/packages/karma-ui5-transpile/README.md

   });
 };
 ```

+:warning: When using the `ui5-transpile` preprocessor please avoid using the `coverage` preprocessor as the instrumentation will also take place during the `ui5-transpile` Babel transformation process.
+If you use both, you will see a warning in the console and instrument your source files twice!

 That's it!
 Now, you are able to run your coverage tests with Karma for your TypeScript-based UI5 projects.
 To do so, just run: